tmbdev/clstm/README.md

 See the notebooks in the `misc/` subdirectory for documentation on the parameters and examples of usage.

 (You can find all parameters via `grep 'get.env' *.cc`.)

-# TODO / UPCOMING

-  - Lua and Torch bindings
-  - more recurrent network types
-  - replacement of mdarray with Eigen Tensors
-  - 2D LSTM support